louisHg/EPITECH-MSC/Symfony E-commerce web app/README.md

 # ANSIBLE DEPLOYEMENT

-HIE-COMMAIRCE is an symfony back for e-commerce.
+E-Commerce is an symfony back for e-commerce.